 - Checkpoint Charlie - Checkpoint Charlie was the primary border crossing between West Berlin and East Berlin during the era of the Berlin Wall.

-Topography of Terror - This site was once the Gestapo (Secret State Police) headquarters.
-During World War II, plans for the persecution and torture of Sintis, Roma, and Jews were devised here.
+- Topography of Terror - This site was once the Gestapo headquarters, where plans were devised during World War II to persecute and torture Sintis, Roma, and Jews.

 - Checkpoint Charlie - Checkpoint Charlie was the primary border crossing between West Berlin and East Berlin during the era of the Berlin Wall.

-- Topography of Terror - This site was once the Gestapo (Secret State Police) headquarters.
-During World War II, plans for the persecution and torture of Sintis, Roma, and Jews were devised here.
+- Topography of Terror - This site was once the Gestapo headquarters, where plans were devised during World War II to persecute and torture Sintis, Roma, and Jews.

-- Potsdamer Platz - Once one of Europe’s most lively squares before World War II, Potsdamer Platz became a desolate area between East and West Berlin from 1961.
+- Potsdamer Platz - Once one of Europe’s most lively squares before World War II, it became a desolate area between East and West Berlin from 1961.

-- Fuhrerbunker - The Führerbunker served as Hitler’s final hideout in Berlin, where he took his life on April 30, 1945.
-Today, the site is marked by a parking lot and an information board.
+- Fuhrerbunker - The Führerbunker served as Hitler’s final hideout in Berlin, where he ended his life on April 30, 1945.
+Today, a parking lot with an information board marks the location.

 - The Holocaust Memorial - Memorial to the Murdered Jews of Europe - This memorial in Berlin honors the murdered Jews of Europe with 2,711 concrete steles, located near the Brandenburg Gate, encouraging reflection and remembrance.

-- Brandenburg Gate - A renowned Berlin landmark, the Brandenburg Gate was constructed in 1791.
-It once symbolized division but now represents German unity, located at Paris Square in the city’s center.
+- Brandenburg Gate - A renowned Berlin landmark, the Brandenburg Gate was built in 1791.
+It once symbolized division but now represents German unity, situated on Paris Square.

 - Tiergarten - Berlin’s most beautiful park, reminiscent of New York’s Central Park.